 AMAS welcomes our newest team members, Nurse Case Managers Kacey Chadwell and Renee Christopherson!

 Aerospace Medical Association Conference, Dallas, TX – May 2018

 Dr. Snyder attended meetings of the Airline Medical Directors Association, the Civil Aviation Medical Association and the international scientific convention of the Aerospace Medical Association.
 Dr. Snyder co-chaired three panels of experts including one panel on Pilot Fatigue Management Best Practices and two panels on Global Pilot Mental Health Programs.
-One panel featured medical experts and the other featured pilot and civil aviation regulators internationally discussing development and implementation of a Peer Mental Health Support Program.
+One panel featured medical experts and the other featured pilot and civil aviation regulators internationally discussing the development and implementation of a Peer Mental Health Support Program.
 Dr. Snyder is the Vice-Chair of AsMA’s Pilot Mental Health Working Group and sits on the AsMA Air Transport Medicine committee which sponsored the panels.

 Cornerstone of Recovery, Knoxville, TN – April 2018